 A cheminformatics startup Numerate applies novel machine-learning algorithms, at cloud scale, to the problems of small-molecule drug design.
 Numerate has created a new innovative drug design platform that can rapidly deliver novel leads with no need for a crystal structure and with very limited SAR data.
 The approach the company follows consists of modeling the phenomena that are critical to the success of hits, leads, and drug candidates.
 Than, Numerate applies models thus derived to explore large chemical spaces to find novel therapeutics.

-Cloud Pharmaceuticals, a biotech startup which is focused on the use of artificial intelligence and cloud computing to search virtual molecular space and design novel drugs.
+Cloud Pharmaceuticals, a biotech startup that is focused on the use of artificial intelligence and cloud computing to search virtual molecular space and design novel drugs.
 The startup’s technology can perform highly accurate binding affinity predictions, derive chemical property filters for drug-like properties, predict safety, and synthesizability of virtual compounds.

 Atomwise, a health tech startup in the Y Combinator business incubator, uses Deep Learning Neural Networks to discover new medicines, achieving astounding results in hit discovery, binding affinity prediction, and toxicity detection.
 Recently, the company was able to go through 8.2 million compounds to find potential cures for multiple sclerosis in a matter of days.
 In the other project, Atomwise’s artificial technology was able to repurpose some of the existing drugs to suppress Ebola.
 These drugs were intended for unrelated illnesses and their potential to treat Ebola was previously unknown.
 The company collaborates with MERCK and other high-profile biopharma organizations.